 In March 2017, the ninth report was launched alongside the 1st REAP Progress report.
 The ninth report included a summary of progress to the 2020 strategy targets, as the industry started the review that will lead to the publication of targets beyond 2020.

-Also available is the Concrete Industry Guidance to Support BRE Global BES 6001 Issue 3.1 Framework Standard for Responsible Sourcing, July 2017.
+Concrete Industry Guidance to Support BRE Global BES 6001 Issue 3.1 Framework Standard for Responsible Sourcing, July 2017.